kallimachos/cv/doc/samples.rst

 also guest blogged about Agile methodology for the Society of Technical Communication, Australia Chapter.

-To automate aspects of my workflow, I have written several scripts in Python and Bash.
+To automate aspects of my work flow, I have written several scripts in Python and Bash.
 These useful bits of code, along with some less useful bits from my learning days, can be found in my GitHub repository.